-Daniel’s practice focuses on commercial and construction disputes, international arbitration, financial services and public and regulatory law.
-He appears regularly in court and frequently undertakes pleading and advisory work.
+Daniel’s practice focuses on commercial and construction litigation, international arbitration, financial services, public and regulatory law.

-Before joining the Bar, Daniel qualified as a solicitor at Allen & Overy where he gained extensive experience of high-value commercial litigation, typically with a significant international element.
-Daniel has a particular interest in international work, following a secondment to Moscow and recent instructions engaging jurisdictions as diverse as Singapore, Monaco, Moldova and Afghanistan.
+Before joining the Bar, Daniel qualified as a solicitor at Allen & Overy where he gained extensive experience of high-value commercial litigation.
+Daniel is frequently instructed on matters with a prominent international element, with notable recent cases raising issues from jurisdictions including Moscow, Singapore, Moldova, the Dubai International Financial Centre and Afghanistan.

 Recent matters include: